 Today, nearly 100 percent of the spectacularly colored, 2 1/2-inch or smaller dart frogs seen in zoos and aquariums are born in captivity and have lost the toxicity that their bodies don't manufacture but acquire -- in the wild -- when the frogs ingest insects and spiders carrying toxins.

 Dart frog keepers, like the Berkshire Museum Aquarium Manager Scott Jervas, feed their charges small insects, like harmless fruit flies, that they raise for the purpose.
-So the frogs on display here are as harmless as our spring peeper.

 The aquarium's displays, unlike the more static displays common to many museums, change constantly, growing and evolving.
 This living display appears directly to the left upon entering the darkened space underground.